 4. Automation in Cloud

-Ten years ago, people were concerned that Interactive Voice Response (IVR) was going to kill voice interactions – but this didn’t happen.
+People used to be concerned that Interactive Voice Response (IVR) was going to kill voice interactions – but this didn’t happen.
 What we see now is that customers call less frequently due to automation of simple inquiry management through FAQs and chatbots, but calls are more complex and last longer on average.

 5. Less Barriers to Entry